 Completed in 1974, Rodgers Chapel is located in the heart of the University of Mount Olive’s campus and was made possible in part by a gift from the late Mrs. Sarah Condon Rodgers in memory of her husband, Will R. Rodgers.

-Located in the Lois K. Murphy Regional Center, the Student Center contains offices for the student affairs staff, as well as the James B. Hunt, Sr. Meeting Room, the James Allen (Tinker) Best Meeting Room, the Game Room and student mailboxes.
+Located in the Holmes and Lois K. Murphy Regional Center, the Student Center contains offices for the student affairs staff, as well as the James B. Hunt, Sr. Meeting Room, the James Allen (Tinker) Best Meeting Room, the Game Room and student mailboxes.

 Annie Mae Whitfield Hall and Everett Edwin Herring Hall